 Included in the package for SnowSkool Banff is breakfast & evening meals five days per week (Mon to Fri).
 Breakfast is prepared by SnowSkool reps and buffet-style: cereals, toast, fruit, yoghurts, juices, tea & coffee.
 Evening meals are served canteen-style by the food & beverage team of Cougar Pete’s (the on-site restaurant) and are two-course: starter and main course OR main course and dessert.
 There is always bowls of salad and bread for the big eaters!
 Within the Lodge, SnowSkool has its own meeting room where all meals are taken.

 The situation is different in Big White and the package includes evening meal five nights per week.
 SnowSkool guests are given a meal card for use in local restaurants meaning that you have the flexibility of where you want to eat, what you want to eat and when you want to eat.
 Some guests enjoy the regularity of an evening meal on all training and exam days, others prefer to cook evening meals in the apartment and use their meal card for breakfasts & lunches.

-Over in Big White, the age range of the 35 participants on the SnowSkool course tends to be 18 to 55 years old with an average between 24 and 26 years old.
-The ski-in/ ski-out accommodation plays a big part (and, on average, 35% of people pay a supplement for a private room).
+Over in Big White, the age range of the (on average) 35 participants on the SnowSkool course tends to be 18 to 50 years old with an average around 24 years old.
+The ski-in/ ski-out accommodation plays a big part (and, on average, 25% of people pay a supplement for a private room).
 They like a good night out but the skiing is the main draw!

-I hope this helps … if not, please email [email protected] or give him a call on +44 7760 905559 to discuss things in more detail!
+I hope this helps… if it's only gone and confused things more, please email [email protected] or give him a call on +44 7760 905559 to discuss things in more detail!!